microbial-pangenomes-lab/pi-academiccloud/README.md

 Or add it to your shell configuration file (`.bashrc`, `.zshrc`, etc.).

-## Models
+## Provider

-This extension provides two providers:

-### `academiccloud`

-Standard provider with OpenAI-compatible API for most models.

-### `academiccloud-qwen35`

-Special provider for Qwen 3.5 models (122B and 397B) with custom tool call parsing to work around server-side limitations.
+This extension registers a single provider: `academiccloud`.
+All models (including the Qwen 3.5 122B and 397B variants) are available through this provider.
+The Qwen 3.5 122B/397B models use a custom API handler internally to work around server-side tool call parsing limitations, but this is transparent to the user.

 ## Available Models